Rail integration system: Design

-Rail systems usually are based on the handguard of a weapon and/or the upper receiver.
-Modern pistols are on the underside of the barrel.
-Rails on rifles usually start at the top dead center or 12 o'clock with the next placement at the bottom 180° degrees or 6 o'clock. on the forward section, away from the buttstock.
-With both sides at 3 o'clock & 9 'o clock or 90° degrees each side of the top center 0°/360° degrees becomes the 3rd & 4th most common.
-1 o'clock or 11 o'clock is popular for the flashlight with a tape switch location placed on user preference.
-There may be additional attachment rails or holes at each 45 °degree angle position running partially or entirely the length of the handguard.On the Kalashnikov rifles, the Warsaw rail is attached to the left side of the receiver when viewed from the rear.
+Rail systems are usually based on the handguard of a weapon and/or the upper receiver.
+Modern pistols usually have rail systems on the underside of the barrel.
+Rails on rifles usually start at the top dead center ("12 o'clock"), with other common placements at the bottom 180° ("6 o'clock") and on the sides at 90° ("3 o'clock" and "9 o'clock"); some rails are also diagonal at 45° angles as opposed to 90° angles, though these are less common.
+There may be additional attachment rails or holes at each 45° angle position running partially or entirely the length of the handguard.

+On the Kalashnikov rifles, the Warsaw rail is attached to the left side of the receiver when viewed from the rear.
 With more modern versions adding Picatinny style rails onto the sides of the handguards of the rifles for the mounting of additional equipment.
 Due to updating equipment, both styles may be found on some Warsaw Pact weapons.

 Modern-designed firearms often include rails made into the body, instead of being an added-on modification.
 Older firearms may need permanent modifications of having holes drilled and tapped for screw threads to fasten the rail sections to the firearm.
 This is easier than milling out a dove tail slot for the placement of a gun sight's parts.